Children of Women Prisoners Receive Little Education, Institutional Support: Govt Survey

 The study further highlighted that 43% of the women interviewed did not know about the course material taught to children in prison creches and local anganwadi groups; a similar proportion was also unaware of if the course material was age-appropriate.
 Around 14% of women also stated that their children were not receiving instruction in their native languages.

 Several women overall highlighted the challenges of communicating with their families while sentenced to jails outside their own home state — making it harder for mothers to look after their children.
 Irregular meetings between mothers and children also remained a concern of the study: 60% of the survey respondents said that visits from their children were erratic, and 13% said they had never met their children while in prison.
-This is despite Supreme Court guidelines that mandate children meet their mothers at least once a week.
-In reality, many state that the reason behind this non-compliance was that the children’s institutions (schools/homes/hostels) were far away from the prison.
+This is despite Supreme Court guidelines that mandate children can meet their mothers at least once a week.
+In reality, many say that the reason behind this non-compliance was that the children’s institutions (schools/homes/hostels) were far away from the prison.

-The researchers put forth several recommendations to fix the problems: these include appointing psychologists and counselors to ensure care for children with special needs; conducting routine screenings so disabled children receive their disability pensions; ensuring that children receive appointments in government-run schools near where their parent is housed.
+The researchers put forth several recommendations to fix the problems: these include appointing psychologists and counselors to ensure care for children with special needs; ensuring that children receive admissions in government-run schools near where their parent is housed.

-They also pushed for robust implementation of the Juvenile Justice (Care and Protection of Children) Act, 2015, which acts as a legal intervention to protect the interests of vulnerable children.
-Under this, the researchers said, increased supervision of the Child Welfare Committee formed under the JJ Act could help safeguard rights.
+They also pushed for robust implementation of the Juvenile Justice (Care and Protection of Children) Act, 2015, which is a legal intervention to protect the interests of vulnerable children.
+The researchers note that increased supervision of the Child Welfare Committee, formed under the JJ Act, could help safeguard children’s rights.